 Exfoliate your face for glowing skin

 Make a homemade exfoliant with juice from half a lemon, one tablespoon of olive oil, a ½ cup of granulated sugar, and a tablespoon of honey.
 Lemon juice can also fight acne.
 After washing and drying your face, dip a cotton ball in lemon juice and apply it to the affected area.
-Rinse with cool water after 10 minutes.
+Rinse with cool water after ten minutes.
 Do this in the morning and before bedtime.
-Here are nine other homemade facial masks for pretty skin that really work!

 Freshen up plastic food containers

-If your Tupperware smells, rub a lemon in it or rinse with lemon juice.
+If your food containers smell, rub a lemon in them or rinse with lemon juice.
 For bad stains, add lemon juice and baking soda and let it sit overnight.
 Also, try these 43 extraordinary uses for household staples you already own.

 Make spotty knives shine like new